 UAB will take interim steps to protect a complainant while the case is pending.
 Depending on the case and the complainant’s wishes, these steps may include class and on-campus housing moves, ordering a respondent not to have contact with a complainant, excluding a respondent from parts of campus, or providing a complainant with an escort on campus.
 Any adjustments made will be designed to minimize the burden on the complainant’s educational program.
 Some of these actions may also be remedies in cases resulting in a finding of a policy violation.

-UAB prohibits retaliation against any student who reports an incident of alleged sexual harassment, sexual or intimate partner/dating violence, stalking or against any student who testifies, assists, or participates in a proceeding, investigation, or hearing relating to conduct allegations.
-Respondents are informed of this provision, and any retaliation should be reported immediately to the Title IX officer.
+UAB prohibits retaliation against any student who reports an incident of alleged sexual harassment, sexual or domestic/dating violence, stalking or against any student who testifies, assists, or participates in a proceeding, investigation, or hearing relating to conduct allegations.
+Respondents are informed of this provision, and any retaliation should be reported immediately to the Title IX Coordinator.

 We encourage all students to contact the free and confidential UAB Counseling & Wellness Center at (205) 934-5816 or UAB Women’s Center at (205) 934-6946 for needed emotional support, as their staff can offer counseling and advocacy to all UAB students.

 Three off-campus resources that may also be helpful are:

 - Rape Response (24 hour hotline and SANE facility): (205) 323-7273